Welcome#

 For extensive documentation on using environments, please see the conda documentation.

-Environment for this course: esm-2024#
+Environment for this course: esm-ws-24-25

-… with conda#
+… with conda

 There is a download button at the top-right corner.

-After navigating to the folder where the environment.yaml file is stored, you can reate this environment using conda (faster)
+After navigating to the folder where the environment.yaml

 conda env create -f environment.yaml